google-research/google-research/goemotions/README.md

 ## Data

-To be added.
+We include our data in the `data` folder.  # todo: include data

+Our raw dataset, under `full_dataset.tsv`, includes a total of 58,009 examples.
+Each example is annotated by 3 or 5 annotators (we recruited two additional annotators when there is no agreement between the first three).

+Our training data is

 ## Analyzing Data

 See each script for more documentation and descriptive command line flags.

-*   `python3 -m dataset_analysis.analyze_data.py`: get high-level statistics of the
+*   `python3 -m goemotions.analyze_data.py`: get high-level statistics of the
-    data and correlation among targets.
+    data and correlation among emotion ratings.
-*   `python3 -m dataset_analysis.extract_words.py`: get the words that are significantly associated with each target, in contrast to the other targets, based on their log odds ratio.
+*   `python3 -m goemotions.extract_words.py`: get the words that are significantly associated with each emotion, in contrast to the other emotions, based on their log odds ratio.
-*   `python3 -m dataset_analysis.ppca.py`: run PPCA
+*   `python3 -m goemotions.ppca.py`: run PPCA
     (Cowen et al., 2019)[https://www.nature.com/articles/s41562-019-0533-6] on
     the data and generate plots.

 ## Training and evaluating models

-Run `python -m dataset_analysis.bert_classifier.py` to perform fine-tuning on top of BERT, with added regularization.
+Run `python -m goemotions.bert_classifier.py` to perform fine-tuning on top of BERT, with added regularization.
 See the script and the paper for detailed description of the flags and parameters.